 Install the Azure CLI

 Quickly install the Azure Command-Line Interface (Azure CLI) to use a set of open-source shell-based commands for creating and managing resources in Microsoft Azure.
-Use one of the provided installer packages to install the Azure CLI on your operating system, install the CLI using Node.js and npm, or install the Azure CLI as a container in a Docker host.
+You have several installation choices: use one of the provided installer packages for different operating systems, install from an npm package, or install the Azure CLI as a container in a Docker host.
 For more options and background, see the project repository on GitHub.

 Once the Azure CLI has been installed, you will be able to connect it with your Azure subscription and run the azure commands from your command-line interface (Bash, Terminal, Command prompt, and so on) to work with your Azure resources.